Pat Caputo: Early life

-Caputo was raised in St. Clair Shores, Michigan, then moved to Birmingham, Michigan at the age of 9.
-He attended Groves High School and graduated from Michigan State University.
+Caputo was born in 1959.
+He was raised in St. Clair Shores, Michigan, then moved to Birmingham, Michigan, at the age of 9.
+He attended Groves High School, where he played baseball and football, and graduated from Michigan State University.

 Career

-He was hired by The Oakland Press in May 1983, covering the Detroit Tigers from 1986 to 1998 and the Detroit Lions from 1998 to 2002, before working as the paper's sports columnist in 2002.
-His career at The Oakland Press would last until 2020 where Caputo was laid off, though he remains employed as a sports columnist for WXYT-FM.
+Caputo was hired by The Oakland Press in May 1983, covering the Detroit Tigers from 1986 to 1998 and the Detroit Lions from 1998 to 2002, before working as the paper's sports columnist in 2002.
+His career at The Oakland Press would last until 2020 where Caputo was laid off, though he remained employed as a sports columnist for WXYT-FM.

-TV
+Television

 In 1986, Caputo became a regular contributor to the Tigers round table segment on WDIV.
 He hosted a segment on the Tigers pregame show from 1990 to 1992 on PASS Sports, known as Caputo's Corner.

-Radio
+Radio and podcast

-He began his radio career as a host at WDFN from 1996 to 2001, then would host The Book on Sports at WXYT in 2001 when the station switched to an all-sports format.
-The station would later move to WXYT-FM in 2007, changing the show's name to Pat Caputo, and he once co-hosted with Dennis Fithian for Caputo and Fithian until Fithian was laid off in 2020.
-At WXYT-FM, he currently hosts Pat Caputo on weekends and weeknights, as well as Inside Hockeytown, Pistons Tonight, and Tiger Talk.
+Caputo began his radio career as a host at WDFN in 1996.
+In 2001, he would join their competitor WXYT as the host of The Book on Sports on weeknights and weekends.
+The station would later move to WXYT-FM in 2007, where the show's name was standardized as Pat Caputo.
+He was occasionally paired with Dennis Fithian, the co-host of Caputo and Fithian until Fithian was laid off in 2020.
+Since then, he continued to host Pat Caputo on weekends and weeknights.

-Podcast

-He also hosts a Detroit Tigers hot stove podcast with Dan Dickerson called TigerTalk during the winter months available on the Tigers' website and iTunes.
+He was also the host of the Detroit Tigers annual hot stove radio show TigerTalk with Dan Dickerson, Inside Hockeytown with Ken Kal, and Pistons Tonight.
 In 2022, he started a podcast called Bustin' Balls with Pat Caputo which goes over draft prospects for all four major sports leagues with regards to the local sports teams in Detroit.

+Film

+In 2011, he played a sportswriter in the film adaptation of Mitch Albom's Have a Little Faith.